-My name is Dmytro Rastaturin, and I work for Daxx NL.
+My name is Dmytro Rastaturin.
 I’m an Operations Manager at Pindrop NL (Daxx client).
 Our end-customers come from Europe, the main operating market is in Benelux (we also work with the customers from France, UK, Italy, Spain, and others).

 The following article will be interesting for beginners or mid-level managers.
 However, I believe that an experienced manager can find here something useful as well.
 The article shares what aspects one has to learn, where to begin, and what to do in order to improve his/her skills in the field of project management (or an IT-related position).